 The instrumental music program—comprised of the Waldorf Wind Symphony, the Waldorf College Jazz Band, the Warrior Pep Band and a number of chamber ensembles—is equally distinguished, and travels both domestically and internationally.

 The Waldorf Wind Symphony, established as the Waldorf Band after the end of World War II, has won a reputation for excellence, especially in recent years.
 The wind symphony performs literature typical of top collegiate wind groups, from British band classics to the works of newer American, African and Asian composers.
 Select members of the wind symphony form smaller ensembles, such as the Ambassador Brass Quintet and the Ambassador Woodwind Quintet, which frequent local churches and schools.
 Ensemble members also rally as a pep band for football and basketball games.

-The Waldorf College Jazz Band rounds out the spectrum of instrumental music with jazz coffee house presentations in the Atrium.
+The Waldorf University Jazz Band rounds out the spectrum of instrumental music with jazz coffee house presentations in the Atrium.

 The music program at Waldorf is open to non-majors as well as majors.
 Nearly forty percent of the student body participates in the various choral and instrumental groups.
 Productions of opera scenes, operettas and Broadway musicals are presented on a regular basis, in conjunction with the theatre department.